4 PUBLIC POLICY REQUIREMENTS, OBJECTIVES AND OTHER APPROPRIATION MANDATES

 research studies.
 The OMB minimum standards for maintaining, collecting, and presenting data on race and ethnicity

-for all grant project is described in OMB Directive
+for all grant projects are described in OMB Directive

 No. 15.
 The categories in this classification are social-political constructs and should not be interpreted

 as being scientific or anthropological in nature.
 The standards include five racial categories: American Indian or

 Alaska Native, Asian, Black or African American, Native Hawaiian or Other Pacific Islander, and White.
 There are two

 categories for ethnicity: "Hispanic or Latino," and "Not Hispanic or Latino."

 Applications/Investigational Device Exceptions

 To be eligible for NIH funding, all clinical research involving investigational drugs and devices, or other products